hennyu/topic-model-tei/README.md

 For reusing any content of the repository, please cite us as follows:

 Henny-Krahmer, Ulrike and Frederike Neuber.
 2022.
-“Example data and code to integrate topic models into XML/TEI.”
+“Integrating Topic Modeling in XML/TEI (exemplary data and code).”
 GitHub.com. https://github.com/hennyu/topic-model-tei.